End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Introduction

 To investigate the trade-off between model performance and computational cost, we introduce two implementations of \ourmodel based on a non-pretrained \textbf{S}equence-\textbf{to}-\textbf{S}equence \cite{sutskever2014sequence} model (\ourmodel-S2S) and a \textbf{P}retrained \textbf{L}anguage \textbf{M}odel \cite{devlin2019bert,radford2019language} (\ourmodel-PLM), respectively.
 Both implementations are in end-to-end frameworks, where dialog modeling grounded on structured and unstructured knowledge can be jointly optimized to get overall better performance.
 In \ourmodel-S2S, following our prior work HyKnow \cite{gao2021hyknow}, we apply two schemes of extended belief state decoding to investigate the correlation of structured and unstructured knowledge management.
 However, different from HyKnow which uses GRU \cite{cho2014properties} as backbone, we implement \ourmodel-S2S based on Universal Transformer \cite{dehghani2018universal} instead, which yields better TOD modeling performance.
 In \ourmodel-PLM, we facilitate our system with large-scale pretraining models to further improve its performance, which is a brand new extension of HyKnow.

-We evaluate our system on the modified version of MultiWOZ 2.1 \cite{kim2020beyond} dataset, where dialogs involve knowledge in both structured and unstructured forms.
+We evaluate our system on a modified version of MultiWOZ 2.1 (Mod-MultiWOZ 2.1) dataset developed from DSTC9 Track1 \cite{kim2020beyond} and original MultiWOZ 2.1 \cite{eric2020multiwoz} datasets, where dialogs involve knowledge in both structured and unstructured forms.
 Experimental results show that \ourmodel-PLM and \ourmodel-S2S outperform existing TOD systems with and without model pretraining, respectively, no matter whether those TOD systems add extra components of unstructured knowledge management or not. \ourmodel also has strong belief tracking and document retrieval performances, compared to the pipeline knowledge management schemes.

 Our contributions are summarized as below: \begin{itemize} \item We formulate a task of modeling TOD grounded on knowledge with both structured and unstructured contents, to incorporate more domain knowledge into the TOD systems. \item We propose a TOD system \ourmodel to address our proposed task, with two implementations \ourmodel-S2S and \ourmodel-PLM.
-Both use an extended belief state to manage semi-structured knowledge, and the end-to-end manner to jointly optimize dialog modeling grounded on structured and unstructured knowledge. \item Experimental results show that \ourmodel has strong performance in TOD modeling grounded on semi-structured knowledge. \end{itemize}
+Both use an extended belief state to manage semi-structured knowledge, and the end-to-end manner to jointly optimize dialog modeling grounded on structured and unstructured knowledge. \item Experimental results on our developed Mod-MultiWOZ 2.1 dataset show that \ourmodel has strong performance in TOD modeling grounded on semi-structured knowledge.\footnote{The code is available at \url{https://github.com/Silin159/SeKnow}} \end{itemize}